-Brian is a partner in the Corporate department and a member of the Real Estate practice group.
+Brian is a member of the Real Estate Practice Group in the Corporate Department.
 He counsels clients in the areas of commercial real estate development and redevelopment, leasing, land use law, condemnation law, and environmental and renewable energy law.
 His clients include owners, investors, and developers who depend on his counsel in analyzing land use and development regulations, securing the requisite entitlements from state and local governments, and crafting development agreements to achieve real estate development objectives.
 He advises clients on projects including single and multifamily developments, cinemas, warehouse distribution centers, retail facilities, senior independent living and assisted living facilities, and projects involving a wide range of environmental transactional and regulatory permitting by agencies such as the Massachusetts Department of Environmental Protection, the Massachusetts Division of Fisheries and Wildlife, the U.S. Environmental Protection Agency, and the U.S. Army Corps of Engineers.

-He also assists developers in addressing specific growth management and sustainability initiatives involving issues such as impact fees, adequate public facilities, growth phasing, transfer development rights, design review, form-based codes, preservation of community character, and urban growth boundaries.
+He also assists developers in addressing local government growth management and sustainability initiatives involving issues such as impact fees, adequate public facilities, growth phasing, inclusionary zoning (IZ), transfer development rights (TDR), design review, form-based codes, preservation of community character, and urban growth boundaries.
 Brian structures public/private partnerships with state and local governments on behalf of landowner and developer clients and is experienced in utilizing development agreements and public financing mechanisms, such as special assessment districts (SADs) and tax increment financing (TIF) to achieve economic development objectives.

 As a real estate practitioner and author of various publications on real estate development, Brian has been active in teaching students in graduate business, real estate, and planning programs.
-He is an adjunct professor at the Columbia Business School, Milstein Center for Real Estate, where he teaches the Real Estate Development course, and is an instructor in the Ventures Course at the MIT Real Estate Center for sessions on negotiating development agreements.
-He has also been an adjunct professor of land use law at the Fordham University Real Estate Institute at Lincoln Center and has served as a lecturer at the Harvard Graduate School of Design, with an appointment at the Kennedy School of Government, teaching courses on land use and environmental law and public/private partnerships.
+He has taught the Real Estate Development course at the Columbia Business School, Milstein Center for Real Estate and a course on Land Use Law at the Fordham University Real Estate Institute at Lincoln Center.
+He recently taught a course on “Entitlements for Redevelopment,” offered in the Masters in Real Estate and Masters in Urban Planning programs at Georgetown University.
+Brian also has served as a lecturer at the Harvard Graduate School of Design (GSD), with an appointment at the Kennedy School of Government, teaching courses on land use and environmental law, and on public/private partnerships.